Grupo Vidanta: Businesses

-Along with the founder Daniel Chávez Morán, CEO Michel Beuffe and Ivan Chavez are the core leadership team at the company.
-Ivan Chavez joined the company as executive vice president in 2007 and currently oversees the company’s resort and entertainment interests.
+Along with the founder Daniel Chávez Morán, his son Ivan Chavez forms the core leadership team at the company.
+Ivan Chavez joined the company as executive vice president in 2007 and currently oversees the company's resort and entertainment interests.
 Grupo Vidanta employs around 17,000 people across its businesses.

 In July 2019, the company launched Jungala, a luxury waterpark at its resort in Riviera Maya, Mexico.
 Among other attractions, it features the longest lazy river setting in Latin America, spanning more than 1 kilometer in length.

 Mar de Cortés International Airport

 The Mar de Cortés International Airport, located in La Jolla de Cortés, Sonora, was opened on November 5, 2009.

 Vidanta Golf

 Grupo Vidanta owns seven golf courses under the Vidanta Golf Brand at Nuevo Vallarta, Riviera Maya, Los Cabos, Acapulco, and Puerto Peñasco.
 A Jack Nicklaus Golf Academy opened in Nuevo Vallarta in July 2012, which is the fifteenth Nicklaus Academy worldwide.

 In 2011, it organized an annual Uniting Nations Cup golf tournament in Puerto Peñasco.
 In 2014, Mexican golfer Carlos Ortiz became the brand ambassador for Vidanta Golf.

 In May 2015, the company opened a new golf course, designed by Greg Norman, in Riviera Nayarit in Mexico.
 The course can only be accessed by the longest golf cart suspension bridge in the world.

 In 2016 and 2017, Grupo Vidanta held the Vidanta Celebrity Invitational Golf Tournament.
 In October 2017, the company opened The Lakes Course, a 10-hole course, at Nuevo Vallarta.

-In late 2021, the PGA TOUR announced today that Vidanta Vallarta in Vallarta, México will host the 2022 Mexico Open, previously listed on the 2021-22 PGA TOUR Schedule as the Mexico Championship.
+In late 2021, Vidanta Vallarta was announced as the new host venue for the PGA Tour's Mexico Open from 2022.